 Preparing for your round

-First, figure out how much you want to raise.
+1. Figure out how much you want to raise.

 Understanding your fundraising target is both a science and an art.
 You’ll want to consider everything from market comparables (who else is doing something similar?) and the potential market opportunity to your immediate goals for your business.